The Year Two team is made up of:

 Reading and Phonics

 Throughout Key Stage 1, the children will be asked to read every night for their homework.
 The school has a book scheme that is grouped into different stages.
 These books are from a number of different publishers and school book schemes to enable the children to develop a love of reading a wide range of texts.
 The children are encouraged to read every night for their homework.
 Once they complete the book scheme, they will become a 'Free Reader' and will be able to select books from the classroom to read at home, under the guidance of the class teacher or teaching assistant.
 This year we are introducing a reading challenge which will encourage the children to read for at least 10 minutes every night.

-For the first two terms this academic year there will be a focus on practising the phonic sounds (following Letters and Sounds) in preparation for the delayed Year 1 phonics screen in December.
+For the first two terms this academic year there will be a focus on practising the phonic sounds in preparation for the delayed Year 1 phonics screen in December.
 After that in Year 2, the children will continue to develop their use of phonics for spelling.
 The children will look at a variety of spelling rules for different phonemes as well as working on spelling the common exception words for Year 2.